MatthewZMD/.emacs.d/README.md

 ```

-<a id="org2a678ca"></a>
+<a id="org91260ce"></a>

 ## Projectile

 [Projectile](https://github.com/bbatsov/projectile), a Project Interaction Library for Emacs.

-**Prerequisite**: Install [Gow](https://github.com/bmatzelle/gow) before proceding and make sure it is in the Path.
+**Prerequisite**: Install [Gow](https://github.com/bmatzelle/gow) before proceding and make sure it is in the `PATH`.
 Gow is a lightweight installer that installs useful open source UNIX applications compiled as native win32 binaries.
-Especially, `tr` is needed for Projectile alien indexing.
+Specifically, `tr` is needed for Projectile alien indexing.

 ```emacs-lisp
 (def-package projectile